-The creative endeavours of a human being in progress.
+The creative endeavours of a human being and writer in progress.

 Latest Blog Post